krlmlr/ulimit/README.md

 invisible(ulimit::memory_limit(6000))
 ```

 to your `.Rprofile`, only 6000 MiB will be available for each newly started R session, including RStudio sessions.
+(This would be a sensible setting for a computer with 8 GiB RAM.)
 Now you are safeguarded against this kind of nuisance: